honghong1012/Midterm/MidtermProject3/README.md

 In this part of midterm project, you are going to implement the **network** module of Bitcoin client.
 The network module is in charge of communicating with other nodes/clients.
 It forms the peer-to-peer (p2p) network and uses gossip protocol to exchange data, including blocks and transactions.
 (Transactions will not be covered in this part.)

+## Update details
+15:26 Nov 3
+- finish the behaviour that workers receive different types of messages (worker.rs, message.rs)
+- make miner broadcast to network(peer) once it successfully mined a qualified block(miner.rs)
+- not yet tested

+18:01 Nov 3
+- finish the counter of blockchain(miner.rs, blockchain.rs)
+- skip the blocks if the parent is lost(worker.rs)
+- change the difficulty(for testing in Ubuntu)(blockchain.rs)
+- test result: first two process can match each other at first(after some time, they have difference of almost 50 blocks, dont know why), the third one did not match.

+22:01 Nov 3
+- fix bugs(miner.rs),timestamp cannot be changed after hash being calculated
+- experiment in Ubuntu, and got the expected behaivor

+23:34 Nov 3
+- implement optional buffer successfully(worker.rs)
+- change the difficulty to adjust the blocks mining rate(blockchain.rs)

+## Acknowledgement
+We thank Professor Pramod Viswanath and Xuechao Wang for developing these course projects and for sharing their repository.

 ## Repository management and submission

 1. We suggest you to continue to work on your repo of midterm project.